prisms-center/Fatigue/README.md

 <B>What is PRISMS-Fatigue?</B>

   PRISMS-Fatigue is an open source fatigue analysis tool for polycrystalline metals and alloys.
-It uses the PRISMS-Plasticity crystal plasticity finite elementh method (CPFEM) to simulate microstructures.
+It uses PRISMS-Plasticity as the crystal plasticity finite elementh method (CPFEM) engine to simulate microstrucure response.

 <B>Installation:</B> Please refer to the installation manual

+<B>Python modules:</B>

+  There are five scripts written in Python:
+  1. generate_microstructures.py
+  2. calculate_FIPS.py
+  3. volume_average_FIPs.py
+  4. compile_and_plot_FIPs.py
+  5. gamma_plane.py

 <B>Documentation:</B>